hibbitts-design/hibbitts-design-org-learn/pages/02.opencoursehub/chapter.md

 # Open Course Hub

 [Grav Open Course Hub](https://github.com/hibbitts-design/grav-skeleton-course-hub) with [Git Sync](https://github.com/trilbymedia/grav-plugin-git-sync) is designed to give organizations or individual tech-savvy instructors an open, collaborative and flexible platform that they can partner with their current Learning Management System (LMS).
-With this approach, content presentation can be handled by the Grav CMS while assessment still occurs within the institutional LMS.
+With this approach, content presentation is handled by the Grav CMS while assessment still occurs within the institutional LMS.

 ![Open Course Hub](coursehub.png)